- 16 May 2023

 Overview - Before you start building

-The List view type allows you to manage complex, multi-table projects with one single view, instead of multiple views and workarounds.
+The list view type makes it easy to create, edit, and manage hierarchical data — whether it's projects and tasks, campaigns and deliverables, or a product roadmap and features — all within Airtable.
 This helps to reduce time spent building in Airtable and improve efficiency.
 Ultimately, you'll use linked record relationships to combine data from multiple tables into a single List view type.
 This feature works well for:

 - Product teams that would like to break projects down into features, features down into tasks, and take bulk actions on sets of tasks (like adding them to a particular sprint) all in one place.